anu37/anu37/README.md

 - 👋 Hi, I’m Anu Abraham (@anu37)
 - 👀 I’m interested in Backend Development and Data Engineering
-- 🌱 I’m currently learning Fast API and PySpark
+- 🌱 I’m currently learning LLM, RAG
 - 📫 reach out to me on anu.abraham37@gmail.com
-- ✨ Here is my website https://anuabraham.herokuapp.com/
+- ✨ Here is my medium profile https://medium.com/@anu.abraham37

 <!---
 anu37/anu37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.